Chinese Curriculum

 Primary School

-The students will learn the basic vocabulary about family members, things in classrooms and
+Students will learn about nature, family members, things in classrooms and school, and numerals (1-100),

 Year 4